Evaluating LLM-Based Regression Test Generation: Discussion

-Throughout the study, we have shown the significant potential of LLMs in generating structured, human-readable, system-level inputs for regression testing.
-Our results highlight that even without advanced techniques such as fine-tuning or retrieval-augmented generation (RAG), LLMs, when combined with prompting and execution feedback, are capable of producing high-quality test inputs.
+Throughout the study, we have shown the significant potential of LLMs in generating structured, human-readable, system-level inputs for testing code changes.
+Our results highlight that even \emph{without} advanced techniques such as fine-tuning or retrieval-augmented generation (RAG), LLMs, when combined with prompting and execution feedback, are capable of producing high-quality test inputs.
 These inputs can reflect the semantic meaning inside commits.
 In some cases, they directly trigger the bugs, and in other cases, they could be ``repaired'' to trigger the bugs.
-This points to the potential of LLMs in directed software testing, enabling automated testing workflows that are typically more challenging for conventional tools.
+So there is potential for LLMs in directed software testing, enabling automated testing workflows that are typically more challenging for conventional tools.

-One notable observation is the LLM's ability to generate meaningful input without access to the complete program context or compilation databases, which static analysis tools traditionally rely on.
-This process mirrors human intuition in crafting tests based on high-level semantic understanding.
-While LLMs may generate inaccurate tests, these inaccuracies are mitigated by real program execution—similar to how dynamic analysis and greybox fuzzing operate.
-This testing loop can be viewed as a ``\emph{clever}'' fuzzer that, while slower (in terms of execs/sec) and more computationally expensive than greybox fuzzers, compensates by generating semantically rich inputs.
+One notable observation is the LLM's ability to generate meaningful input without access to source code context, as long as we describe the intention with accurate natural language.
+For the philosophical minded, this finding resonates with Wittgenstein's statement in his Tractatus: ``What can be shown cannot be said''.
+Here what is said is the commit message describing the developer's intention and what is shown is the concrete executable test demonstrating the consequence of that intention.
+Our results show that the inverse might be true for automated software engineering: much of what can be ``said'' can indeed be ``shown''.
+Our work unlocks the potential of ``vibe testing'' as a new form of ``language game''~\cite{LanguageGame}, where users describe high-level intention with natural language, and LLM-powered systems instantiate the meaning into concrete tests to trigger specific behavior of the underlying program, with this ``vibe'' becoming a tangible, testable reality.

-While using our tool \toolname standalone has already shown promising results in generating effective test cases in a short time, we believe the value of \toolname shines even more in their subsequent use as a means to an end (i.e., as a tool in a developer's hand).
+While using our tool \toolname standalone has already shown promising results in generating effective test cases in a short time, we believe the value of \toolname shines even more in their subsequent use as a tool in a developer's hand.
 The LLM-generated test cases are easily comprehensible by human developers, as they are structured and human-readable; we demonstrated how human developers can modify these test cases to trigger bugs.
 They are also an excellent seed generator for regression greybox fuzzers; even a vanilla greybox fuzzer can perform similarly or better than WAFLGo, which requires a user-provided seed corpus.